 The first step in adopting a child from Vietnam is to select an adoption service provider in the United States that has been accredited or approved to provide intercountry adoption services to U.S. citizens and has been authorized by the Government of Vietnam.

-Vietnam’s Central Authority has authorized three U.S. adoption service providers to facilitate intercountry adoptions in Vietnam:
+Vietnam’s Central Authority has authorized the following three U.S. adoption service providers to facilitate intercountry adoptions in Vietnam (listed in alphabetical order):

 A primary provider must be identified in each Convention case and only accredited or approved adoption service providers may act as the primary provider in your case.
 Unless a public domestic authority is providing all adoption services in your case, a primary provider is required in every intercountry adoption case.
 Your primary provider is responsible for: